Clinton Township, New Jersey: Local government

 Clinton Township is governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Small Municipality form of government.
 The township is one of 18 municipalities (of the 564) statewide that use this form of government, which is available as an option only for municipalities with a population of under 12,000 at the time of adoption.
-The government is comprised of the Mayor and the four-member Township Council, with all positions elected at-large on a partisan basis as part of the November general elections.
-A Mayor is elected directly by the voters to a three-year term of office.
-Council members serve a term of three years, which are staggered so that two council seats come up for election each year that the Mayor's seat does not come up for vote.
+The government is comprised of the mayor and the four-member township council, with all positions elected at-large on a partisan basis as part of the November general elections.
+A mayor is elected directly by the voters to a three-year term of office.
+Council members serve a term of three years, which are staggered so that two council seats come up for election each year that the mayor's seat does not come up for vote.

-The Mayor is the township's executive official and is responsible for selecting the Municipal Clerk and Assessor, which are subject to confirmation by the Township Council.
-The Council is the township's legislative body and is responsible for ordinances, resolutions and the annual budget, as well as most hiring other than those positions delegated to the mayor.
+The mayor is the township's executive official and is responsible for selecting the Municipal Clerk and Assessor, which are subject to confirmation by the township council.
+The council is the township's legislative body and is responsible for ordinances, resolutions and the annual budget, as well as most hiring other than those positions delegated to the mayor.
 The mayor presides over and is eligible to vote at council meetings, but has no veto power.

-As of 2023, the Clinton Township Council consists of Mayor Brian Mullay (R, term of office ends December 31, 2023), Council President Marc H. Strauss (R, 2024), William A. Glaser Jr. (R, 2022; elected to serve an unexpired term), Thomas Kochanowski (R, 2024) and Amy Switlyk (R, 2022).
+As of 2023, the Clinton Township Council consists of Mayor Brian Mullay (R, term ends December 31, 2023), Council President Marc H. Strauss (R, 2024), William A. Glaser Jr. (R, 2025), Thomas Kochanowski (R, 2024) and Amy Switlyk (R, 2025).

-In January 2021, the Township Council selected Bill Glaser from a list of three candidates submitted by the Republican municipal committee to fill the council seat expiring in December 2022 that became vacant when Brian Mullay took office as mayor.
+In January 2021, the township council selected Bill Glaser from a list of three candidates submitted by the Republican municipal committee to fill the council seat expiring in December 2022 that became vacant when Brian Mullay took office as mayor.
 Glaser served on an interim basis until the November 2021 general election, when he was chosen to serve the balance of the term of office.

 Federal, state and county representation

-Clinton Township is located in the 7th Congressional District and is part of New Jersey's 23rd state legislative district.
+Clinton Township is located in the 7th Congressional District and is part of New Jersey's 16th state legislative district.